MSc, BPC registered Psychodynamic Counsellor, MBACP

-Psychodynamic counselling offers a secure and confidential space to provide comfort and relief from mental pain.
-Together we make sense of your experience relating to ordinary life.
+I offer a safe and confidential space to talk about any struggles or concerns, which affect your life.
+By giving voice to your feelings, and your experience being acknowledged, we can make our way together to find alternative responses to your experience relating to ordinary life.
 We work at your own pace and I will be open and receptive to what you say.
-By understanding and giving voice to your feelings, you can recognise your true situation and discover unexpected perspectives and creative ways to renew your capacity to think.
+By becoming aware of your unconscious self and the relationships and attachments you have past and present, you can discover unexpected perspectives and creative ways to renew your capacity to think about and experience yourself.

 I offer time limited and open ended psychodynamic counselling and psychotherapy.
 Please call to arrange an initial exploratory meeting to see how you feel about working with me.